RKNF404/chromium-hardening-guide/README.md

 If want to suggest something, please open an [issue](https://github.com/RKNF404/chromium-hardening-guide/issues) for it.
 If you have my Discord, feel free to message me there about this guide.

 In the short future, the manual style of creating config files will be deprecated.
 I am actively working on a script to generate configuration outputs from a formatted json database as input.
-The configuration input file is already in the repository, just as a preview
+The configuration input file and the python script are already in `configs/`, though only Linux is currently supported.
+Once at least Windows is also supported, I will update the guide to account for script usage instead of manual creation of the configs.
+After which point the current markdown files with all the flags/features/policies will be removed.
+Manual creation of configs will still be present in the guide, but downplayed compared to the ConfigGen method.

 All markdown files are licensed under the Microsoft Public License (`MS-PL`), all Python scripts and configuration files are licensed under the Apache version 2.0 (`Apache-2.0`).